PRETgroup/timeme/README.md

 # TimeMe
-This repository contains the pedagogic function block examples used in the Model-Driven Design Using IEC 61499 book.
+This repository contains the pedagogic function block examples used in the book, *Model-Driven Design Using IEC 61499*.

-The BlokIDE program used to create those examples is also available as a Visual Studio extension (VSIX) file for Microsoft Visual Studio 2019.
+The BlokIDE program used to create those examples is included as a Visual Studio extension (VSIX) file for Microsoft Visual Studio 2019.